gooch/sustainable_energy_without_the_hot_air/book.md

 Europe, America, or the whole world, but you should find it easy to redo the calculations for whatever country or region you are interested in.

-Let me close this chapter with a few more warnings to the reader.Not only will we make a habit of approximating the numbers we cal-culate;
-we’ll also neglect all sorts of details that investors, managers, andeconomists have to attend to, poor folks.
-If you’re trying to launch a re-newable technology, just a 5% increase in costs may make all the differencebetween success and failure, so in business every detail must be tracked.But 5% is too small for this book’s radar.
-This is a book about factors of2 and factors of 10.
-It’s about physical limits to sustainable energy, notcurrent economic feasibility.
-While economics is always changing, the fun-damental limits won’t ever go away.
+Let me close this chapter with a few more warnings to the reader.
+Not only will we make a habit of approximating the numbers we calculate; we’ll also neglect all sorts of details that investors, managers, and economists have to attend to, poor folks.
+If you’re trying to launch a renewable technology, just a 5% increase in costs may make all the difference between success and failure, so in business every detail must be tracked.But 5% is too small for this book’s radar.
+This is a book about factors of 2 and factors of 10.
+It’s about physical limits to sustainable energy, not current economic feasibility.
+While economics is always changing, the fundamental limits won’t ever go away.
 We need to understand these limits.

-Debates about energy policy are often confusing and emotional becausepeople mix together *factual* assertions and *ethical* assertions.
+Debates about energy policy are often confusing and emotional because people mix together *factual* assertions and *ethical* assertions.

-Examples of **factual assertions** are “global fossil-fuel burning emits 34billion tons of carbon dioxide equivalent per year;” and “if CO~2~ concen-trations are doubled then average temperatures will increase by 1.5–5.8°Cin the next 100 years;” and “a temperature rise of 2°C would cause theGreenland ice cap to melt within 500 years;” and “the complete melting ofthe Greenland ice cap would cause a 7-metre sea-level rise.”
+Examples of **factual assertions** are “global fossil-fuel burning emits 34billion tons of carbon dioxide equivalent per year;” and “if CO~2~ concentrations are doubled then average temperatures will increase by 1.5–5.8°C in the next 100 years;” and “a temperature rise of 2°C would cause the Greenland ice cap to melt within 500 years;” and “the complete melting of the Greenland ice cap would cause a 7-metre sea-level rise.”

-A factual assertion is either true or false; figuring out *which* may be dif-ficult; it is a scientific question.
-For example, the assertions I just gave areeither true or false.
+A factual assertion is either true or false; figuring out *which* may be difficult; it is a scientific question.
+For example, the assertions I just gave are either true or false.
 But we don’t know whether they are all true.
-Some ofthem are currently judged “very likely.”
-The difficulty of deciding whichfactual assertions are true leads to debates in the scientific community.
-Butgiven sufficient scientific experiment and discussion, the truth or falsity ofmost factual assertions can eventually be resolved, at least “beyond rea-sonable doubt.”
+Some of them are currently judged “very likely.”
+The difficulty of deciding which factual assertions are true leads to debates in the scientific community.
+But given sufficient scientific experiment and discussion, the truth or falsity of most factual assertions can eventually be resolved, at least “beyond reasonable doubt.”

-Examples of **ethical assertions** are “it’s wrong to exploit global re-sources in a way that imposes significant costs on future generations;” and“polluting should not be free;” and “we should take steps to ensure thatit’s unlikely that CO~2~ concentrations will double;” and “politicians shouldagree a cap on CO~2~ emissions;” and “countries with the biggest CO~2~ emis-

-sions over the last century have a duty to lead action on climate change;”and “it is fair to share CO~2~ emission rights equally across the world’spopulation.”
+Examples of **ethical assertions** are “it’s wrong to exploit global re-sources in a way that imposes significant costs on future generations;” and“polluting should not be free;” and “we should take steps to ensure that it’s unlikely that CO~2~ concentrations will double;” and “politicians should agree a cap on CO~2~ emissions;” and “countries with the biggest CO~2~ emissions over the last century have a duty to lead action on climate change;” and “it is fair to share CO~2~ emission rights equally across the world’s population.”
 Such assertions are not “either true or false.”
-Whether weagree with them depends on our ethical judgment, on our values.
-Ethicalassertions may be incompatible with each other; for example, Tony Blair’sgovernment declared a radical policy on CO~2~
-emissions: “the United King-dom should reduce its CO~2~ emissions by 60% by 2050;” at the same timeGordon Brown, while Chancellor in that government, repeatedly urgedoil-producing countries to *increase* oil production.
+Whether we agree with them depends on our ethical judgment, on our values.
+Ethical assertions may be incompatible with each other; for example, Tony Blair’s government declared a radical policy on CO~2~ emissions: “the United Kingdom should reduce its CO~2~ emissions by 60% by 2050;” at the same time Gordon Brown, while Chancellor in that government, repeatedly urged oil-producing countries to *increase* oil production.

 This book is emphatically intended to be about facts, not ethics.
-I wantthe facts to be clear, so that people can have a meaningful debate aboutethical decisions.
+I want the facts to be clear, so that people can have a meaningful debate aboutethical decisions.
 I want everyone to understand how the facts constrainthe options that are open to us.
 Like a good scientist, I’ll try to keep myviews on ethical questions out of the way, though